 Saria Main page: Saria

-The first sage you save from the Forest Temple, Saria is also a childhood friend of Link's.
+The sage Link saves from the Forest Temple, Saria is also a childhood friend of Link's.
 Unlike the other Kokiri that teased Link for lack of having a fairy, Saria spent time and often played together.
 When Link is told by the Great Deku Tree to leave the forest and go to Hyrule Castle, Saria gives him a Fairy Ocarina as a memento.
 Some moments later in the game, Link returns to the forest and finds Saria in the Sacred Forest Meadow, which is also the entrance to the Forest Temple as an adult.
 Here Saria teaches Link a new song for his Ocarina, that can let him communicate with Saria if he needs any advice.
 After becoming an adult and gaining the Hookshot, Link returns to the Sacred Forest Meadow, Saria's favorite spot, to see she isn't there.
 After fighting through the temple and defeating Phantom Ganon, Saria is saved and is awakened as the Sage of Forest, and gives Link the Forest Medallion.

 Darunia Main page: Darunia